bhrutledge/jahhills.com/README.md

 ## Deployment

+Run the test suite with `make test`

 Dump local content changes with `make dumpdata`.

 Commit and push to GitHub.

-Update environment and restart server with `make deploy webapp=jahhills`
+Update web host and restart server with `make deploy webapp=jahhills`